ebolat/emre.me/_posts/2019-10-23-fast-slow-pointers.md

 ### Fast & Slow Pointers Solution ###

-If you need to refresh your knowledge in [Linked Lists](https://emre.me/data-structures/linked-lists/), I would suggest to do so before jumping in to solution.
+If you need to refresh your knowledge in [Linked Lists](https://emre.me/data-structures/linked-lists/), I would suggest to do so before jumping into the solution.

 Imagine two racers running in a **circular** racing track.
 If one racer is *faster* than the other, the *faster* racer is bound to catch up and cross the *slower* racer from behind.
 In each iteration, **Tortoise** :turtle: (*slow* pointer) moves *one* step and the **Hare** :rabbit2: (*fast* pointer) moves *two* steps.